heimskr/why/isa.md

 Programs are divided into four sections: metadata, handler pointers, data and code.
 The code section consists of executable code.
 The exception handler pointer section, as its name suggests, contains pointers to functions in the code section to handle exceptions (such as overflows and division by zero).

 ## <a name="prog-meta"></a>Metadata Section
-The metadata section is a fixed-size (exact size TBD) block of data at the beginning of the program that contains the beginning addresses of the other sections.
+The metadata section is a block of data at the beginning of the program that contains the beginning addresses of the other sections.
+The first value in this section represents the beginning address of the handler pointer section, and is therefore equivalent to the size of the metadata section.

+* `0x00`: Address of the beginning of the [handler pointer section](#prog-ptrs).
+* `0x01`: Address of the beginning of the [data section](#prog-data).
+* `0x02`: Address of the beginning of the [code section](#prog-code).
+* `0x03`: Total size of the program.
+* `0x04`: Version number of the program.
+* `0x05`: ORCID of the author.

 ## <a name="prog-ptrs"></a>Handler Pointer Section
 As its name suggests, the handler pointer section contains pointers to functions stored in the code section that handle various situations, such as exceptions (e.g., overflows and division by zero).
+Its size is exactly equal to 256 words, but this may change if more than that many exceptions are eventually defined (an exceedingly unlikely possibility).

 ## <a name="prog-data"></a>Data Section
 The data section contains non-code program data.
 Execution is not expected to occur in the data section, but there is no error checking to prevent it.